 Time may be limited to file an injury claim.
 Don’t wait.
 Let us help you seek the justice you deserve.
 We offer Free Consultations at your home, the hospital and in our office.

-The Law Offices Of Stuart M. Kerner, P.C. has a track record of representing clients who have been hurt due to negligence or preventable accidents.
+Kerner Law Group, P.C. has a track record of representing clients who have been hurt due to negligence or preventable accidents.
 Having a comprehensive investigation of the accident scene immediately after it happens is crucial for identifying a long-term strategy for protecting you.
 Our law firm can help you with many different aspects of your claim including:

 Hiring an attorney you trust with your case is about more than just finding a lawyer with experience.
-For aggressive and caring representation, put the Law Offices of Stuart Kerner P.C. on your side today!
+For aggressive and caring representation, put Kerner Law Group, P.C. on your side today!

 Washington Heights is located in the county of New York, which is in the state of New York.